How I build Rails apps

 1 cassette per request

 It's best to use 1 cassette for 1 API request, and not reuse them in different tests unless you know exactly what you're doing.
-Give the cassettes explanatory names, and wrap the code that will trigger the API call in a VCR block like VCR.use_cassette("unique_cassette_name") do, for example:
+Give the cassettes explanatory names, and wrap the code that will trigger the API call in a VCR block like VCR.use_cassette("unique_cassette_name") do

 require "rails_helper"